Logit vs Probit Models: Differences, Examples

 Logit and Probit models are both types of regression models commonly used in statistical analysis, particularly in the field of binary classification.
 This means that the outcome of interest can only take on two possible values / classes.
 In most cases, these models are used to predict whether or not something will happen in form of binary outcome.
 For example, a bank might want to know if a particular borrower might default on loan or otherwise.
 In this blog post, we will explain what logit and probit models are, and we will provide examples of how they can be used.
-As data scientists, it is important to understand the concepts of logit and probit models and when should they be used.
+As data scientists, it is important to understand the concepts and differences between logit and probit model, along with the examples of real-world scenario where they can be used.

 The logit model is used to model the odds of success of an event as a function of independent variables.
-The following is the starting point of arriving at the logistic function which is used to model the probability of occurrence of an event.
+The following formula represents the starting point of arriving at the logistic function which is used to model the probability of occurrence of an event.

 A logit function can be written as follows: